All about SmartBeats

 - Project manager sets up a project and a task, and assigns a project resource as the task’s owner.

-- Task owner views each current task they’re assigned on the My Work > My SmartBeats page.
+- Task owner views each current task they’re assigned in the Tasks section of the My Work > Overview page.

-- Project manager views and accepts beats for tasks they manage on the SmartBeats page, as they’re submitted.
-They can edit certain fields, if necessary.
+- Project manager views and approves beats for tasks they manage via the My Team > Approvals page.
+They may be able to edit beat fields, if necessary.

 Setting up resources to use SmartBeats